Keeping Chickens in the UK: A Complete Guide to DEFRA Registration, Council Rules & Bird Flu Updates (2026)

 How to Prevent Rats: An Ultimate Checklist

-1. Store Feed Securely: This is mandatory.
+• Store Feed Securely: This is mandatory.
 Store all your chicken feed in a metal bin with a secure-fitting lid.
-Do not use plastic bags or plastic bins; rats will chew straight through them.
+Do not use plastic bags or plastic bins; rats will chew straight through them

-2. Get a Treadle Feeder: This is the best investment you will ever make.
-It’s a metal box that only opens when a chicken stands on the platform.
-Rats are too light to open it.
+• Get a Treadle Feeder: This is the best investment you will ever make.
+It is a metal box that only opens when a chicken stands on the platform.
+Rats are too light to open it

-3. Remove Food at Night: If you don’t have a treadle feeder, you must bring the feeders indoors every single night before dusk.
+• Remove Food at Night: If you do not have a treadle feeder, you must bring the feeders indoors every single night before dusk

-4. Clean Up Spills: Do a quick check before dark and scoop up any spilled food.
+• Clean Up Spills: Do a quick check before dark and scoop up any spilled food

-5. Collect Eggs Daily: Rats love to steal and eat eggs.
+• Collect Eggs Daily: Rats love to steal and eat eggs

-6. Avoid Straw Floors: Do not use straw as flooring for the run.
+• Avoid Straw Floors: Do not use straw as flooring for the run.
 It gets wet and provides a perfect, warm nesting place for rats.
-Use woodchip instead.
+Use woodchip instead

 Follow these quick tips, or read our comprehensive guide to keeping rats out of your chicken coop for advanced prevention strategies.

 Hens are not noisy.
 They make a lovely, gentle clucking sound, which is usually quieter than a barking dog.
-The one exception is the “egg song” – a 10-minute proud cackle a hen does after-laying-an-egg.
-It’s brief and normal.
+The one exception is the “egg song,” a 10-minute proud cackle a hen does after laying an egg.
+It is brief and normal.

 Solution: Just keep hens.
-You don’t need a cockerel to get eggs.
+You do not need a cockerel to get eggs.
+If you want quiet breeds, check out our guide to the quietest chicken breeds for backyards.

 A well-kept coop does not smell bad.
 It should smell earthy, like straw and wood shavings.
-A coop only smells bad if it’s left to get wet and dirty (from rain getting in) or if the droppings build up.
-UK weather means dampness is a constant challenge.
-Choose the best bedding for UK damp conditions to keep your coop healthy.
+A coop only smells bad if it is left to get wet and dirty (from rain getting in) or if the droppings build up.

 Solution:

-3. The “Deep Litter” Method: A great alternative for larger coops.
+• The “Deep Litter” Method: A great alternative for larger coops.
 You start with a deep (15cm) layer of wood shavings and “turn” it with a fork every few days, adding a fresh layer on top.
 The good bacteria break down the droppings, and it stays smell-free.
 You only clean it out once or twice a year.
+See our deep litter method guide

-4. Ensure Good Ventilation: Good airflow (without draughts) is key to keeping the coop dry and fresh.
+• Ensure Good Ventilation: Good airflow (without draughts) is key to keeping the coop dry and fresh.
+Avoid these coop ventilation mistakes

 Key Takeaway